Loops

 Run in playground

 In the above program, i is initialised to 1.
-The conditional statement will checks if i <= 10.
+The conditional statement will check whether i <= 10.
 If the condition is true, the value of i is printed, else the loop is terminated.
 The post statement increments i by 1 at the end of each iteration.
-Once i becomes greater than 10, the loop terminates.
+Once i is greater than 10, the loop terminates.

 The above program will print 1 2 3 4 5 6 7 8 9 10